pustotnik/zenmake/docs/buildconf.rst

             :ignorecase:
                 Ignore case while matching (False by default), optional field.

-        Any path or pattern should be relative to srcroot_.
+        Any path or pattern should be relative to the startdir_.

         Examples in python format: